Domestic Violence Protective Order Attorney

 What is a domestic violence protective order (50B)?

 A 50B, is also known as a restraining order or domestic violence protective order.
 The reason it’s called a 50B is because the North Carolina General Statute governing restraining order is in NCGS 50B.
 The goal of this statute is to protect victims from domestic violence and to give them further protections to prevent domestic violence in the future.
 Our domestic violence attorneys at our law firm fully understand these nuances and what it takes to help someone either get a 50B or defend against one.
+Our law firm has a team of dedicated 50B lawyers who are here to help you with your 50B case.

 What does it take to get a domestic violence protective order (50B)?